Why is it good to keep stretching our brains?

-A study called the ACTIVE trial was carried out in the USA with 2,800 participants.
+A study called the ACTIVE cognitive training trial was carried out in the USA with 2,800 participants.
 It compared three groups (each of whom received a different type of brain training) with a control group (who received no brain training).
 Video and computer based brain training are also now available.
 A 2012 systematic review looked at 38 different studies published between 1984 and 2011.
 These studies suggest that brain training (whether paper or computer based) probably doesn’t harm but is likely to have modest effect and needs to cover different skills.
 Focusing on one specific skill isn’t enough.

 However, a 2015 study, with 7,000 participants, reported more positive results.
 The Alzheimer's Society, which funded the research, reports that playing online games that challenge reasoning and memory skills can improve memory and reasoning skills - and even help older people with everyday tasks like cooking, shopping and managing personal finances.